Built in the mid-nineteenth century, Munich’s Siegestor (Victory Gate) has come to serve as a symbol for peace.

 Building the Gate

 Commissioned by King Ludwig I of Bavaria, the Siegestor was designed by Friedrich von Gartner and constructed between 1843 and 1852.
 Situated at the terminus of the Ludwigstraße, the landmark was built to commemorate the bravery of the Bavarian army and its success in the Napoleonic War of liberation.
-At the other end of the Ludwigstraße, at the Odeonsplatz, sits a similar monument, the Feldherrnhalle, which honors the leaders of the Bavarian army.

 This victory gate consists of three arches – a large one in the center and a smaller one on each side.
 The arch is decorated with winged statues – symbolizing victory – and bas-reliefs depicting battle scenes.
 Atop the arches sits a statue of Bavaria with a lion quadriga, designed by German sculptor Martin von Wagner.